Print This Post

 Linda is the most decorated, beribboned home preserver on the planet, with more than 900 awards in food competitions across the country.
 Her books “Blue Ribbon Preserves: Secrets to Award-Winning Jams, Jellies, Marmalades and More,” and “175 Best Jams, Jellies, Marmalades and Other Soft Spreads” are authoritative, instructional, practical guides to cranking out soon-to-be legendary jars from your own kitchen.

-Cherries are still in the market, so why don’t you try your hand at it?
+Bing cherry season is roughly May to August, so why don’t you try your hand at making some Bing Cherry Jam?
 Let her guide you to success.

-Summary: Deep red, chunky with fruit and bursting with fresh cherry flavor and whiff of almond, this jam is a multiple blue ribbon winner, including Best of Division.
+Blue Ribbon Bing Cherry Jam: Deep red, chunky with fruit and bursting with fresh cherry flavor and a whiff of almond, this jam is a multiple blue ribbon winner, including Best of Division.

 Ingredients